Read time: ≈ 14 min • Last updated: December 30, 2025

 Which wallet type is right for you?

-- Use a hot wallet (like MetaMask) for small amounts and daily transactions
+- Use a hot wallet (like MetaMask) for small amounts and daily transactions.
+MetaMask remains the most widely used hot wallet with over 30 million monthly active users as of 2025.

-- Use a cold wallet (like Ledger) for the majority of your holdings
+- Use a cold wallet (like Ledger Nano X or Nano S Plus) for the majority of your holdings.

-- Consider a mobile wallet for convenience when traveling
+- Consider a mobile wallet for convenience when traveling, but never store significant amounts on mobile devices.

 3. Your Seed Phrase is Everything: The Master Key